 Winners will receive a 4-month InkTip Pro Membership.
 As an InkTip Pro Member, thousands of filmmakers can find and read your scripts, and you'll be able to pitch directly to production companies every week.
 With over 3,000 options and 400 movies made, InkTip is the place for independent film.

-Screenplays must be original, or adaptations of material to which the writer holds the film rights.
+Screenplays must be original, or adaptations of material to which the writer holds the film rights or material in public domain.

 Feature screenplays only; must run between 70 and 120 pages and conform to industry-standard formatting.